 - Intraocular pressure increases when either too much fluid is produced in the eye or the drainage or outflow channels (trabecular meshwork) of the eye become blocked.

 - While anyone can get glaucoma, some people are at greater risk.

 - The two main types of glaucoma are open-angle glaucoma, which has several variants and is a long duration (chronic) condition, and angle-closure glaucoma, which may be either a sudden (acute) condition or a chronic disease.

 - Damage to the optic nerve and impairment of vision from glaucoma are irreversible.

 - Several painless tests that determine the intraocular pressure, the status of the optic nerve and drainage angle, and visual fields are used to diagnose the presence of glaucoma and monitor its progression.

 - Much research into the causes and treatment of glaucoma is being carried out throughout the world.

-- Early diagnosis and treatment is the key to preserving sight in people with glaucoma.
+- Early diagnosis and treatment are key to preserving sight in people with glaucoma.